maiska/qubes-translated/_doc_translated/de/_doc/introduction/intro.md

 ---
+lang: de
 layout: intro
-title: An Introduction to Qubes OS
 permalink: /de/intro/
-lang: de
-ref: 22
 redirect_from:
-- /tour/
-- /en/tour/
-- "/tour/#what-is-qubes-os"
+- /de/tour/
-- /about/
+- /de/tour/#what-is-qubes-os
-- /en/about/
+- /de/about/
+ref: 24
+title: An Introduction to Qubes OS
+translated: 'yes'
 ---

 What is Qubes OS?